1080 usage in New Zealand: Debate

 The use of 1080 poison in New Zealand has been the subject of a long and complex debate.
 In general, the majority of conservationists and livestock farmers support the continued use of 1080 for pest control, while the hunting community, animal rights groups and antifluoride campaigners support a ban, although there are exceptions on both sides.

 Organised opposition is usually small-scale and localised to areas where aerial 1080 operations are carried out.
 Protest is generally peaceful, but there have been occasions where opponents have resorted to violence or sabotage.

 In August 2007, the Environmental Risk Management Authority released a review that gave new guidelines for the use of 1080 in New Zealand, and concluded the beneficial effects of pest eradication outweighed the risks.
 1080 decomposes in natural water and soil into harmless compounds.

 In June 2011, the Parliamentary Commissioner for the Environment (PCE) released a report in favour of 1080 to control possums, rats, and stoats, especially in large and remote areas.
 It is seen as an effective poison for aerial spreading.
 The PCE came to a number of conclusions, including not having a moratorium on 1080 use, and setting up a Game Animal Council.
-In June 2011, New Zealand's four largest daily newspapers all ran editorial pieces questioning the need for continued debate in light of the PCE's report.

 In 2004, anti-1080 activist Phillip Anderton posed for the New Zealand media with a kiwi he claimed had been poisoned.
 An investigation revealed that Anderton lied to journalists and the public.
 He had used a kiwi that had been caught in a possum trap.

 In 2015, the New Zealand Police revealed that anonymous blackmail threats were sent to Fonterra and Federated Farmers saying that infant formula in supermarkets would be poisoned unless the use of 1080 was halted by the end of the month.
 Fonterra responded by working with the Ministry for Primary Industries to develop two high-throughput, validated test methods and then testing every tanker of milk and every batch of infant formula for 1080.
 The ensuing police response Operation Concord led to charges laid against 60-year-old businessman Jeremy Hamish Kerr, who pleaded guilty to two charges of blackmail and was sentenced to 8 years 6 months imprisonment.
 Kerr had developed a rival brand of poison called Feratox and made the threats for financial gain.
 The court heard that Kerr received around $100,000 a year in royalties from Feratox, but sales were dwindling.